Michelangelo's David

 • Since the museum lacks a cloakroom, bulky objects are not permitted.
 You can leave your long umbrella at the ticket booth.

-• You must also make time to visit the world-renowned places to visit nearby and those include the Uffizi Gallery, Piazzale Michelangelo, and Cathedral of Santa Maria del Fiore.
+• You must also make time to visit the world-renowned places to visit nearby including the Uffizi Gallery, Piazzale Michelangelo, and Cathedral of Santa Maria del Fiore.

 What is so special about Michelangelo's David?

-Michelangelo’s David was carved out of a single piece of marble between 1501 and 1504, making it one of the most remarkable sculptures ever made.
-Because sculpture imitates divine creation, it is regarded as the best art form: The sculpture's likeness lies within the stone block, much as the human spirit resides within the body.
-Similarly, the David is alo considered a special work of art because it represents the perfect male shape, one that has both heroic might and human vulnerability.
+Michelangelo’s David was carved out of a single piece of marble between 1501 and 1504, making it one of the most remarkable sculptures.
+The David is also considered a special work of art because it represents the perfect male shape, one that has both heroic might and human vulnerability.

 How tall is Michelangelo's David in Accademia Gallery?